 What is my Overall Take…

-Wolverine F2D14 can handle both slides and negative.
-It is quite cheap in sense of end product quality you will get.
-It is just 14 megapixles but the result is quite good.
+Wolverine F2D14 can handle both slides and negative ones.
+It is quite cheap in the sense of end-product quality you will get.
+It is just 14 megapixels, but the result is quite good.

 Now enhanced with multi-exposure functions over the negative film, the Plustek OpticFilm 7600i Se film scanner also comes with a built-in multisampling function to produce quality and crisp images.
 It is very easy to transfer data with this scanner, thanks to the USB high speed 2.0 connection.